olserra/xMem/README.md

 ### 1. **Learning Progress Tracker**
    - **Example**: As you study new topics, you can add entries like "I learned Python" or "I am improving my skills in data science".
    - **Tags**: Skills, Technology, Learning
-   - **How It Helps**: When you interact with an LLM, you can provide your learning history, which improves the LLM’s understanding of your knowledge base and enables better, context-aware answers.
+   - **How It Helps**: When you interact with an LLM, you can provide your learning history, which improves the LLM's understanding of your knowledge base and enables better, context-aware answers.

 ### 2. **Personal Facts and Preferences**
    - **Example**: Save important personal facts like "I enjoy hiking" or "I prefer early morning meetings".